Questions and answers about charging stations for electric cars in Zoetermeer

 Can my electric scooter also charge at an electric charging station?

-No, you can charge the battery of electric scooters at charging points for bicycles.
-You can also find these places at www.oplaadpalen.nl .
+No, you can charge the battery of an electric scooter at bicycle charging stations.
+You can find these spots at www.oplaadpalen.nl.

-Where can I find more information about electric transport?
+Where else can I find information about electric transport on the website of the municipality of Zoetermeer?